Adb21/library-mangement/README.md

 * go to clonned folder then run bellow command and it will run server at http://127.0.0.1:8000/
   * python manage.py runserver

-## API endpoints amd functionality
+## API endpoints and functionality
 User types : Admin and Student
 ### Account related APIs
 * Register Admin :